novaspirit/pi-hosted/docs/README.md

 # to update portainer, run this command
 wget -qO- https://git.io/JwUlY | bash
 ```
+Click Settings, in the bottom-left corner, and paste the Portainer v2 json file link from below into the "App Templates" box.

+You're done!
+Now just click App Templates and deploy applications!

 #### Versions
 | Application  | URL |